pranatidutta/freeCodeCamp/guide/english/angularjs/index.md

 It reduces the repetitive use of HTML code.
 This repetition can be avoided by using the directives provided by AngularJS which saves much time and effort.

+## Use
+AngularJS is a JavaScript framework, best used to build Single Page Apllication (SPA)

 **Install**:

 npm: